cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-nodejs-app-with-cloudentity-oauth-server.md

 const auth_token = Buffer.from(`${client_id}:${client_secret}`, 'utf-8').toString('base64');
 ```

-Using Mutual-TLS requires that we use our certificate and public key so we [read these](https://github.com/cloudentity/ce-samples-mtls-demo/blob/017a33ae63334789bbc9a87f6894a68cca431167/sample-nodejs-mtls-oauth-client/index.js#L30) from the file system and use them when making requests requiring mTLS and we initialize the `https.Agent`.
-We also read in our environment variables that will be used with our mTLS OAuth server.
+Using Mutual-TLS requires that we use our certificate and public key so we [read these](https://github.com/cloudentity/ce-samples-mtls-demo/blob/017a33ae63334789bbc9a87f6894a68cca431167/sample-nodejs-mtls-oauth-client/index.js#L30) from the file system and use them when making requests requiring mTLS and use those to initialize the `https.Agent`.
+We read in our environment variables that will be used with our mTLS OAuth server.
 ```javascript
 const httpsAgent = new https.Agent({
   cert: fs.readFileSync('full_chain.pem'),